aglerum/usedit/README.md

 This repository is still under development.
 Please see the Wiki.

-For information about the project, please see the [USEDit website](http://myweb.fsu.edu/aglerum/usedit.html)
+For information about the project, please see the [usedit.io](http://usedit.io).